Opentrons/opentrons-emulation/README.md

 **Note: Since we are building from source code the hardware is whatever version the source is.
 Generally, this means the latest version.
 Unless you load a really old version, but no guarantees that a super old version will actually work.**

-## devcontainer
+## Development Container (devcontainer)

 A [devcontainer](https://containers.dev/) specification is provided and cached for this repository.

 ### Fastest path to ot2 or ot3 emulation

-> These steps will provide an emulator running the code in the default branches of the underlying repositories.
+> These steps will provide an emulator running code from the default branches of the underlying repositories.

 1. [Install Docker](#docker)
 1. [Install Visual Studio Code (VSCode)](https://code.visualstudio.com/Download)
 1. Click [![Open in VSCode Remote - Containers](https://img.shields.io/static/v1?label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Opentrons/opentrons-emulation)

-> It will take some minutes for the building of the devcontainer to complete.
+> It will take some minutes to build the devcontainer.
 Click the `Starting Dev Container (show log)` alert at the bottom right to watch the progress.

+#### Still building...

 ![Still building](https://user-images.githubusercontent.com/502770/194160391-b4113217-1357-44a5-adf2-82c46abb1bbb.png)

+#### Done!

 ![Done building](https://user-images.githubusercontent.com/502770/194160726-8e2063b2-124d-4029-ab48-600cf845d175.png)